videofirst/vf-capture/README.md

 There are 3 main ways to set the configuration of _VFT Capture_.
 These are: -

 1. **YAML:** edit the `vft.yaml` file which comes bundled with _VFT Capture_ e.g. to update the
-temporary video storage folder, locate and update the `tempFolder` property in this file.
+temporary capture storage folder, locate and update the `tempFolder` property in this file.

     ```javascript
     vft_config: